AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/personalization-using-vec.md

 ## Steps to create an A/B test using Visual Experience Composer (VEC)

-1. Login to Adobe Target and navigate to the Activities tab
+1. Login to [Adobe Experience Cloud](https://experience.adobe.com/), tap on __Target__,  navigate to the __Activities__ tab

+    + If you do not see __Target__ on the Experience Cloud dashboard, ensure the correct Adobe organization is selected in the organization switcher in the top right, and that you user has been granted access to Target in [Adobe Admin Console](https://adminconsole.adobe.com/).

 1. Click **Create Activity** button and then choose **A/B Test** activity

     ![A/B Activity](assets/ab-target-activity.png)